GlDevop/terraform-ghostblog/README.md

 # Introduction

-Deploy a ghost blog to localhost via terraform
+Deploy a ghost blog to localhost via terraform using docker.

 > Docker is mandatory for terraform plan to work.